-The Lady with The Dog is the title I borrowed from Chekhov’s short story.
-It is a story of an affair, yet in art the dog quite often has been a symbol of fidelity.
-As you will also see below dogs also have been symbols of status, posed as faithful companions or even as a fashionable accessory.
+The Lady with the Dog is a title that I borrowed from Chekhov’s short story.
+It is a story of an affair, however, in art the dog quite often has been a symbol of fidelity.
+As you will also see below, dogs also have been symbols of status, posed as faithful companions or even as a fashionable accessory.

 1. Agnolo Bronzino, Portrait of a Lady with a Lapdog